5 Exercises to Increase Singing Power Like Crazy!

 And if you’re forcing those notes, usually they don’t sound good.

+The legends of powerhouse singing!
 You know who I’m talking about:

 Freddie Mercury, John Legend, Adele, Stevie Wonder, Paul McCartney, Aretha Franklin…

 And we love these singers because they make singing with power look easy!

 But it doesn’t matter whether you’ve been singing 20 year or you’re just starting out: